buzdyk/laravel-inertia-vue-assignment/README.md

 ![Filtering](./readme.png)

-1. Implemented basic responsive layout for the bookings.
+1. Implemented a basic responsive layout for the bookings.
 2. Implemented a server-side search.
 The component is reusable as is.
 3. Booking statuses account only for the positive flow.
 I imagine there would be other statuses in real-world scenarios.
-4. It's assumed a user can have only one role.

 Thank you,
 Gregory.